-This tiny unit measures only 0.52" × 0.85" (0.55" × 0.85" including its USB mini-B connector) and has four 0.086" diameter mounting holes for #2 or M2 screws.
+This tiny unit measures only 0.52″ × 0.85″ (0.55″ × 0.85″ including its USB Mini-B connector) and has four 0.086″ diameter mounting holes for #2 or M2 screws.

 Close-up of Mini-B connector on the USB Mini-B connector breakout board.

 USB Mini-B connector breakout board, top view.

-We also carry a USB Micro-B connector breakout board, and we have an FPF1320 carrier that doubles as a USB Micro-B breakout board and a power multiplexer, which makes it easy to have a device that can be powered from both USB and an external supply.
+Additionally, we have two power muxes that double as USB Micro-B breakout boards: the FPF1320 carrier and the TPS2113A carrier.
+These latter two power multiplexers make it easy to have a device that can be powered from both USB and an external supply.